Extension Faculty

 - Develop volunteer networks and support strategies required to sustain programs

-- Teach courses at state land-grant universities
+- Teach courses at state land-grant universities as assigned

 - Conduct research that will be helpful to those in the state and produce resources based on that research